OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 3. To use Liberty-specific code completion, press **Ctl/Cmd** + **Space** anywhere within the document.
 A drop-down list of completion suggestions appears.

 ![LCLS server.xml completion](images/LCLS-server-xml-completion.png)

 Liberty configuration assistance is offered through the Liberty Config Language Server.
 For more information, see the [project documentation in GitHub](https://github.com/OpenLiberty/liberty-language-server#liberty-config-language-server).

 ## Develop with Jakarta EE and MicroProfile APIs

-Editing assistance for configuration and application files for Jakarta EE and MicroProfile APIs is provided through the following language server projects, which this project consumes.
-For more information, see the documentation for these projects:
+Liberty Tools editing assistance provides code completion in configuration and application files for Jakarta EE and MicroProfile APIs.
-- Jakarta EE APIs in Java files:  [Eclipse LSP4Jakarta](https://github.com/eclipse/lsp4jakarta#eclipse-lsp4jakarta), the Language Server for Jakarta EE.
-- MicroProfile APIs in microprofile-config.properties and Java files: [Eclipse LSP4MP](https://github.com/eclipse/lsp4mp#eclipse-lsp4mp---language-server-for-microprofile), the Language Server for MicroProfile.

-Open a Java or microprofile-config.properties file.
-Proceed to use Jakarta EE and MicroProfile specific editing support: completion by typing "Ctl/Cmd + Space" at a given point within the document.
+1. Open a Java or microprofile-config.properties file.
+2. To use Jakarta EE-specific and MicroProfile-specific code completion, press **Ctl/Cmd** + **Space** anywhere within the document.
+A drop-down list of completion suggestions appears.

 ![Eclipse LSP4Jakarta RESTful WS completion](images/LSP4Jakarta-rest-completion.png)

 ![Eclipse LSP4MP microprofile-config.properties completion](images/LSP4MP-mp-properties-completion.png)

+Jakarta EE API configuration assistance is offered through Eclipse LSP4Jakarta, the Language Server for Jakarta EE.
+For more information, see the [project documentation in GitHub](https://github.com/eclipse/lsp4jakarta#eclipse-lsp4jakarta).

+MicroProfile EE API configuration assistance is offered through Eclipse LSP4MP, the Language Server for MicroProfile.
+For more information, see the [project documentation in GitHub](https://github.com/eclipse/lsp4mp#eclipse-lsp4mp---language-server-for-microprofile).